SwethaGodi/PythonTraining/README.md

 print(f"Output of casefold:: {var.casefold()}")

-#center(width)    Centers the string within the specified width.
+#center()    Centers the string within the specified width.

 var = "swetha"
 print(f"Output of center:: {var.center(20, "-")}")

-#count(substring)   Counts occurrences of a substring.
+#count()   Counts occurrences of a substring.

 var = "Swethaaa"
 print(f"Output of count:: {var.count("a")}")

-#endswith(suffix)   Checks if a string ends with a certain substring.
+#endswith()   Checks if a string ends with a certain substring.

 var = "hello.txt"
 print(f"Output of endswith:: {var.endswith(".txt")}")

-#find(substring)     Finds the first occurrence of a substring
+#find()     Finds the first occurrence of a substring

 var = "hello world"
 print(f"Output of find:: {var.find("world")}")